claytose/CS312Minecraft/README.md

 ## 1. Install Required Dependencies on Local Machine or VM

+NOTE: Commands for required dependencies may need to be put in line by line.

 1. Open up a terminal or command line of your choice with administrator privileges on your local machine or VM.
 2. Install Terraform:
    - Paste the following into the terminal with to install Terraform and verify download: